 New App to Revolutionize Workplace Lunches, Save Businesses $150 Billion

-The much-anticipated LunchPoof app will go to market on March 15, according to CEO Sally Pornover of Coagulators IV, the app creators who’ve spent three years developing the potentially groundbreaking product.
+The much-anticipated LunchPoof app will launch on March 15, according to CEO Sally Pornover of Coagulators IV – the app creators that have spent three years developing the potentially work-changing product.

 The concept is simple: Use the app to order lunch and it materializes in your desk drawer within 90 seconds.